 Contact Us Now!

 In the typical home purchase, the seller enters into a brokerage contract with a real estate agent, usually in writing.
 When the broker finds a potential buyer, negotiations are conducted through the broker, who most often acts as an intermediary.
-Once an informal agreement is reached, buyer and seller enter into a formal written contract for the sale (known as the “Purchase and Sales Agreement”).
+Once an informal agreement is reached, the buyer and seller enter into a formal written contract for the sale (known as the “Purchase and Sales Agreement”).
 The buyer then obtains a commitment for financing.
-Title is searched to satisfy the lender and the buyer.
+The title is searched to satisfy the lender and the buyer.
 Finally, the property is transferred from the seller to the buyer, and the seller receives the purchase price bargained for in the contract.
-This seems simple, but without a lawyer, the consequences may be more disastrous than purchasing a car that turns out to be a lemon, or a stock investment that was unwise.
+This seems simple, but without a lawyer, the consequences may be more disastrous than purchasing a car that turns out to be a lemon or a stock investment that was unwise.

 A lawyer can help you avoid some common problems with a home purchase or sale.
 For example, a seller may sign a brokerage agreement that does not deal with a number of legal problems.
 This happens quite often; realtors often use standard forms, expecting that they will cover all circumstances or will be easily customizable for unusual circumstances.

 In the absence of an agreement to the contrary, the seller may become liable to pay a brokerage commission even if a sale does not occur, or to pay more than one brokerage commission.
 If the agreement allows the seller the right to negotiate on his or her own behalf, for example, you may avoid this problem.
 A lawyer can explain the effect of multiple listings.
 He or she can negotiate the realtor’s rights if the seller withdraws the property from the market, or can’t deliver good marketable title.